anomaly/prestans-docs/source/validation.rst

         def post(self):
             ... do stuff here

 prestans is aggressive when it comes to validating requests and responses.
-However in the cases where you wish to relax the rules we recommend that you use
+However in the cases where you wish to relax the rules we recommend that you use :ref:`attribute_filters`.
+You can define an ``AttributeFilter`` in context and assign it to the appropriate ``VerbConfig``.

 .. code-block:: python